hasura/ddn-federation-sample-team2/README.md

-**Context: You have been invited to DDN Project by the owner of a supergraph (Team1)**
+**Context: You have been invited to DDN Project by the owner of a supergraph (Team1)** Next step of the workflow mentioned here - https://github.com/hasura/ddn-sample-app/tree/multirepo/team1admin

 You are subgraph admin for the `sales` subgraphs/domain.
+Git clone this repo.

 1. Go to hasura.console.io and accept the invite and expore the experience subgraph by Team1
 2. Go to Settings in the console and copy the project name.